 Built around a clear four-step approach, the toolkit guides SMEs in developing energy policies, setting performance targets, implementing action plans, and continuously monitoring and improving their energy use.

-This document outlines the software implementation and key enhancements introduced to the platform under the project.
+The report English version of the adapted IMPAWATT outlines the software implementation and key enhancements introduced to the platform under the project.
 The adapted IMPAWATT portal has been further developed to improve usability, strengthen monitoring capabilities and better respond to the needs of targeted industrial sectors.

 The document describes the Energy Management Platform’s (EMP)